Garden:

 Cutting – KAPHARNAÜM

-A 5 days art/science experience within the Lyon garden to truly reinvent scientific events.
-Yes indeed, you ‘ll be the guinea pig!
+A 5 days art/science experience within the Lyon garden to reinvent scientific events.
+Yes indeed, you are a guinea pig!

 Eco Friendly

-Inspired by Labo1.5 and CuttingEEG, many actions will be put in place to reduce the environemental impact an open participants mind to change their habits
+Inspired by Labos 1point5 and CuttingEEG, many actions will be put in place to reduce the environemental impact an open participants mind to change their habits

 Mind breaker booth